Recognized as one of Canada's Top 100 Employers (2017)

 - Shell Canada encourages ongoing employee development through a variety of initiatives including tuition subsidies for courses at outside institutions, apprenticeship programs, a variety of in-house training initiatives hosted at the head office's dedicated training centre as well as a dedicated women's career development program

-- Shell Canada offers exceptional financial rewards, including a share purchase plan, generous year-end bonuses, discounted financial services through the Shell Credit Union, and even discounts on gasoline purchases at the pump
+- Shell Canada offers exceptional financial rewards, including a share purchase plan, generous year-end bonuses, a hybrid pension program, discounted financial services through the Shell Credit Union, and even discounts on gasoline purchases at the pump

-- Shell Canada ranks among Canada's leading corporate donors, supporting approximately 700 charitable initiatives last year and encourages employees to get involved in their community with up to three paid days off each year to volunteer and matching financial donations to charities where employees volunteer their time and donate funds
+- Shell Canada ranks among Canada's leading corporate donors, supporting approximately 600 charitable initiatives last year and encourages employees to get involved in their community with up to 3 paid days off each year to volunteer and matching financial donations to charities where employees volunteer their time and donate funds

 Recognized as one of Canada's Top Employers for Young People (2016)

 By Kristina Leung and Richard Yerema, Mediacorp Canada Inc. staff editors (Jan 10, 2016)